beamjs/beamjs/index.md

 title: "About"
 ---

 Beam.js is a modular JavaScript VM engine built on top of [erlv8](https://github.com/beamjs/erlv8/wiki) that connects two powerful languages — JavaScript and Erlang.
-With Beam.js Javascript can piggy back on Erlang's solid distributed networking infrastructure as well as other powerful blocks.
+With Beam.js Javascript can piggy back on Erlang's solid distributed networking infrastructure as well as other powerful components.
 For Erlang users, it can provide a powerful way to describe top level business logic on top of their robust architectures.
 Possibilities are endless.

 Resources